-It is my pleasure to present our 2019 Annual Report.
+I am proud to present our 2020 Annual Report.

-First and foremost, I’d like to commend the men and women of the Charles County Sheriff’s Office for the incredible work they do to make Charles County a better place.
-From sworn officers to correctional officers to civilian staff, each and every one of them plays a vital role in keeping our community safe.
-I’m honored to work alongside these more than 650 professionals; this report is dedicated to them.
+First and foremost, I’d like to commend the more than 650 men and women of the Charles County Sheriff’s Office for all that they were able to accomplish in 2020.
+From sworn officers to correctional officers to civilian staff, each and every one of them faced significant challenges – both at work and at home – due to the COVID-19 pandemic.

 Troy D. Berry

 As the primary law enforcement agency in Charles County, the Charles County Sheriff’s Office (CCSO), one of the oldest law enforcement agencies in the United States, is a full-service operation.
 The CCSO provides all the services commonly associated with police departments and sheriffs’ offices and operates the Charles County Detention Center.